ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 | GET | `/users` | Returns a list of all users |
 | POST | `/users` | Creates a new user |

-> If you notice there is not connection to a database, yet.
-If we were to try to run this application and make requests to these endpoint, we would get an error or we would not get any data back.
+> Note that there is no connection to a database, yet.
+If we were to try to run this application and make requests to these endpoints, we would get an error or would not get any data back.

 This application will be the base for our testing.
 Let's go!

 ## Test Setup

 Before we start writing tests, we need a file to hold these test in.
-It is best practice to hold test in a folder called `test` or `tests`.
-We should already have this folder in our project.
+It is best practice to hold tests in a folder called `test` or `tests`, which is why we've provided one already in the starter code.
 Inside this folder, create a new file called `app.test.js`.

 ```bash
 touch test/app.test.js
 ```

-Like before we are going to be using a combination of Mocha and Chai to write our tests.
-Mocha is our testing framwork and we will be using the `expect` syntax from Chai.
+Like before, we are going to be using a combination of Mocha and Chai to write our tests.
+Mocha is our testing framework and we will be using the `expect` syntax from Chai.
 Let's import the `expect` syntax from Chai.

 ```js
 // test/app.test.js